SAP-archive/REST_API_Documentation_Guidelines/030_REST_API_Documents.html.md

 **Don't add an entry that doesn't match, such as:**
 * Feature JKL: it's not so cool

+For more details about lists, see the [Top Tips for Using Lists](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki/003-Top-Tips-for-Using-Lists) blog post.

 ##### Version changes
 For a new version of an existing service, such as a v2 or v3 release, make sure you include this information in your release note: